US set to announce response to Russian election hacking - sources

 The United States is still unlikely to impose blanket embargoes against Russia because of the danger it could harm the economies of Western Europe, said Peter Harrell, a former senior State Department official who worked on sanctions policy.

 Instead, the United States may target specific Russian intelligence officials or military divisions believed to be involved in the cyber intrusions.
-“The Russian defense sector would be fair game,” Harrell said.
+“The Russian defence sector would be fair game,” Harrell said.

 Looming over any action the Obama administration takes against Russia is whether Trump will seek to reverse course once he takes office on Jan.
 20.